Policies & Procedures

 NOTE: You must officially withdraw from a course to avoid receiving a failing grade.
 If you just stop attending the class without following the necessary procedure, you will be given a failing grade.

-Students who may find it necessary to withdraw from the university should follow the formal withdrawal procedure by completing a withdrawal form obtained from the Registrar's office.
+Students who may find it necessary to withdraw from the university should follow the formal withdrawal procedure by completing and submitting a Withdrawal Form.
 Students who plan to withdraw for a period of no more than one year (i.e., two academic semesters) may apply for a leave of absence.
-This special type of student withdrawal is requested by the same procedure as above.